NVIDIA/cloud-native-stack/install-guides/Ubuntu-22-04_Server_x86-arm64_v8.1.md

 ```
 NAME             STATUS   ROLES                  AGE   VERSION
-#yourhost        Ready    control-plane,master   10m   v1.23.12
+#yourhost        Ready    control-plane          10m   v1.25.4
-#yourhost-worker Ready                           10m   v1.23.12
+#yourhost-worker Ready                           10m   v1.25.4
 ```

 ### Installing NVIDIA Network Operator

-`NOTE:`
-  - If Mellanox NICs are not connected to your nodes, please skip this step and proceed to the next step [Installing GPU Operator](#Installing-GPU-Operator)
+`NOTE:` If Mellanox NICs are not connected to your nodes, please skip this step and proceed to the next step [Installing GPU Operator](#Installing-GPU-Operator)
-  - Network Operator is not supported for ARM systems yet

 The below instructions assume that Mellanox NICs are connected to your machines.